sordina/sordina.github.io/_posts/2016-11-06-1478354235-uniqhash_machines_implementation.markdown

 * [Machines](https://github.com/ekmett/machines/#machines)
   seemed very promising, fulfilling all needs, except for not _quite_ being able to express graphs.
-It could express tributary trees of computation, but causing a source to diverge, then rejoin in lockstep was not possible with the built in components.
+It could express tributary trees of effectful computation using `Wye` and `Tee`, but causing a source to diverge, then rejoin in lockstep with effects was not possible with the built in components.
   The [Mealy-Machine](https://github.com/ekmett/machines/blob/master/src/Data/Machine/Mealy.hs#L49)
   seemed promising, and could solve the problem in a pure context, but then general effects were unable to be executed as the pipeline processed data...
-Still, it was so close, that I decided to try creating an upgraded Mealy-Machine - the [MealyM](https://github.com/sordina/uniqhash/blob/master/Data/Machine/MealyM.hs#L18).
+Still, it was so close that I decided to try creating an upgraded Mealy-Machine - the [MealyM](https://github.com/sordina/uniqhash/blob/master/Data/Machine/MealyM.hs#L18).

 ```haskell